-2.4 No one who is directly involved in a matter that gives rise to a concern that there may have been a breach of the Code of Conduct should be involved in reviewing or managing/conducting an investigation of the matter.
-Consequently, it may be necessary to ask other members of the Management Committee to take on the responsibilities that the Protocol allocates to the Chair and other office bearers.
-2.5 The Chair may seek advice from our solicitors in exercising all of the responsibilities associated with this protocol.
+- 2.4 No one who is directly involved in a matter that gives rise to a concern that there may have been a breach of the Code of Conduct should be involved in reviewing or managing/conducting an investigation of the matter.

+Consequently, it may be necessary to ask other members of the Committee to take on the responsibilities that the Protocol allocates to the Chair and other office bearers. - 2.5 The Chair may seek advice from our solicitors and/ or obtain other external support that may be needed in exercising any or all of the responsibilities associated with this protocol.